“Those who can make you believe absurdities, can make you commit atrocities” – Voltaire.

 In 1968, police at Laguna Beach, California claimed to have found 2 Marijuana roaches in Leary’s car and arrested the “high priest” again.
 Leary later told an interviewer the joints were planted as part of a frame-up.

 But all of this led to prison sentences – 10 years for the previous 1965 conviction would be added to Leary’s newer sentence for a total of 20 years.
 Needless to say, the middle-aged professor did not relish the idea of spending so much time behind bars and attempted to fight the legality of the Marijuana Tax Act.
 He was partially successful, prompting lawmakers to act:

 “In 1969 in Leary vs. the United States, part of the Act was ruled to be unconstitutional as a violation of the Fifth Amendment, since a person seeking the tax stamp would have to incriminate him/herself.
 In response the Congress passed the Controlled Substances Act…” .https://en.wikipedia.org/wiki/War_on_drugs#20th_century

 An avid player of sports and in very good shape for a man of fifty, Leary climbed and shimmied along a lengthy telephone wire that led over the barbed wire fence of the Californian prison.
-Even though he was fit, Leary would later describe the ordeal as excruciating painful.
-His body hurt for days after but Leary managed to get to the pick up spot before prison management realized he was gone.
+Even though he was fit, Leary would later describe the ordeal as excruciatingly painful.
+His body hurt for days after but Leary managed to get to the pick-up spot before prison management realized he was gone.